xubingyue/avocadodb/Documentation/Books/Manual/Administration/Sharding/README.md

 Sharding
 ========

-ArangoDB is organizing its collection data in shards.
-Sharding allows to use multiple machines to run a cluster of ArangoDB instances that together constitute a single database.
-This enables you to store much more data, since ArangoDB distributes the data automatically to the different servers.
+AvocadoDB is organizing its collection data in shards.
+Sharding allows to use multiple machines to run a cluster of AvocadoDB instances that together constitute a single database.
+This enables you to store much more data, since AvocadoDB distributes the data automatically to the different servers.
 In many situations one can also reap a benefit in data throughput, again because the load can be distributed to multiple machines.

 Shards are configured per collection so multiple shards of data form the collection as a whole.
-To determine in which shard the data is to be stored ArangoDB performs a hash across the values.
+To determine in which shard the data is to be stored AvocadoDB performs a hash across the values.
 By default this hash is being created from _key.

 To configure the number of shards: